- Explain the random walk theory

 To make matters even worse, as businesses sold less, their expected future profit decreased, and this led to a drop in stock prices.
 Combining all these effects led to major decreases in incomes, demand, consumption, and employment, and to the Great Recession, which in the United States officially lasted from December 2007 to June 2009.
 During this time, the unemployment rate rose from 5% to a peak of 10.1%.
 Four years after the recession officially ended, unemployment was still stubbornly high, at 7.6%, and 11.8 million people were still unemployed.

 As the world’s leading consumer, if the United States goes into recession, it usually drags other countries down with it.
 The Great Recession was no exception.
 With few exceptions, U.S. trading partners also entered into recessions of their own, of varying lengths, or suffered slower economic growth.
 Like the United States, many European countries also gave direct financial assistance, so-called bailouts, to the institutions that make up their financial markets.
 There was good reason to do this.
 Financial markets bridge the gap between demanders and suppliers of financial capital.
 These institutions and markets need to function in order for an economy to invest in new financial capital.

 However, much of this bailout money was borrowed, and this borrowed money contributed to another crisis in Europe.
 Because of the impact on their budgets of the financial crisis and the resulting bailouts, many countries found themselves with unsustainably high deficits.
 They chose to undertake austerity measures, large decreases in government spending and large tax increases, in order to reduce their deficits.
-Greece, Ireland, Spain, and Portugal have all had to undertake relatively severe austerity measures.
-The ramifications of this crisis have spread; the viability of the euro has even been called into question.
+Greece, Ireland, Spain, and Portugal all had to undertake relatively severe austerity measures.
+The ramifications of this crisis have spread.
+Economists even called into question the euro’s viability.